 Resources for Families

-While not related to the science of COVID-19, on this site, you can find science-centric family-friendly things for you to do at home while the Lawrence Hall of Science is closed.
+Even though UC Berkeley’s Lawrence Hall of Science is closed, that doesn’t mean the fun and learning has to stop!
+At this site, you can find science-centric family-friendly things for you to do at home.
 Explore, investigate, discover and invent through DIY projects, meet animal friends, watch science demonstrations, shows, and more!

 Websites & Articles

 “Coronavirus Disease 2019 (COVID-19) News and Resources” includes helpful links to helpful information, including upcoming live events, from the National Academies of Sciences, Engineering, and Medicine.

 Scientific American, has written numerous articles about the Coronavirus that span a range of fields including Medical & Biotech, Behavior & Society, Policy & Ethics, and Medicine.
 Scientific American has provided insights about developments in science and technology through their magazine for more than 170 years.